Montana State University Archives and Special Collections: About

 The Merrill G. Burlingame Special Collections is located in the Montana State University Library in Bozeman, Montana.
 Merrill G. Burlingame and Minnie Paugh were instrumental to the creation and development of the archive, establishing a solid foundation of research and collection of regionally important materials.
 Minnie Paugh (1919–2003) was a reference librarian and instructor at Montana State College (now Montana State University), where she helped establish the university's Archives and Special Collections.
 She was a prolific researcher and writer, contributing to several Montana history books.
 Paugh also generated a collection of oral histories, consisting of notes, tapes, interviews, photographs, and historical ephemera.
 Her interests included indigenous tribes of the North American West, particularly those in Montana, Yellowstone National Park, and the agricultural and ranching history of Montana.
 Paugh made significant contributions to the area of Montana history, the development of Montana State University's Archives and Special Collections, and the creation of an extensive Montana oral history collection held at Montana State University.
 Paugh's work is housed at the Montana State University Archives and Special Collections, including books, unpublished materials, and family histories.
 In addition to her own materials, the Merrill G. Burlingame Archives and Special Collections contains many collections that Paugh personally worked on and contributed to.
 Similarly, Merrill G. Burlingame (1901–1994) was a prolific researcher and historian who published numerous works essential to the development of the archive.
 Burlingame was a history professor at Montana State College and an active member in the creation of the Museum of the Rockies.
 These included journal publications and books on topics such as politics in Montana, the military in Montana, and general history of the American West.

-The areas of collection at the MSU Archives and Special Collections include but are not limited to Montana history, notable residents of Montana, Native American history, and environmental and agricultural history.
-The materials are divided into 11 broad areas of collection.
+The areas of collection at the MSU Archives and Special Collections include eleven broad areas of collection.